Main

 My research focused on differential cognitive psychology using behavioral and physiological methods, occasionally collaborating with international research groups.
 I have experience designing computerized tasks that evoke individual differences in an array of cognitive abilities.
 I have also led and managed research projects, including teams of graduate students and research assistants.

-.
+Neurophysiological Signal Processing: I have collected and analyzed multi-channel electroencephalography (EEG) data using eeglab.
 My experience with signal pre-processing includes noise “cleaning” methods as well as dimension reduction tools (PCA, ICA); I specialize in latency measurement of event-related potentials (ERPs).

-MITAM Exam Ddeveloper
+MITAM Exam Developer

 National Institute for Testing and Evaluation